mmdelaney/DATA-310/Ex3.md

 ### In effect what have you accomplished by applying this filter?

-By applying the 2X2 filter, the image looks very similar to the original, but is slightly less The pooling maintains the identifiable features of the orginial image, but the resulting image is a simplified version of the original.
+By applying the 2X2 filter, the image looks very similar to the original, but is slightly less focused.
+The pooling maintains the identifiable features of the orginial image, but the resulting image is a simplified version of the original.

 ### Does there seem to be a logic (i.e. maximizing, averaging or minimizing values?) associated with the pooling filter provided in the example exercise (convolutions & pooling)?